nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ## 0. Introduction

 We are making Burdens to make sense of our daily lives and list our tasks and deadlines on a command-line platform.
+You are welcome to contribute in any way!

 ## 1. Setting up

 ### 1.1.
 Prerequisites

+Please ensure you have this prerequisites before contributing to development:

 1. **JDK `1.8.0_60`**  or later<br>